Where are the best places in the state of Oregon?

-But here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best place to live in Oregon.
+However, here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best places to call home in Oregon.

-After analyzing over 350 places in Oregon, we came up with this list as the best places in the Beaver State:
+After analyzing 73 places in Oregon, we came up with this list of the best places:

 Follow along as we provide more insight into how we reached our overall best places to live in Oregon.